Among common vegetables to include in your everyday food, broccoli is the must-have food in your diet.

-Eating healthy is something you must strive towards, if you aren’t already, and you’ll find that one of the best ways to do so is to add greens to your diet.
-This advice is common and even trained nutritionists will suggest that you do so to not only achieve your weight goals, but also to promote better health.
+Eating healthy is something you must strive towards if you aren’t already, and you’ll find that one of the best ways to do so is to add greens to your diet.
+This advice is common and even trained nutritionists will suggest that you do so to not only achieve your weight goals but also to promote better health.
 Among common vegetables to include in your everyday food, broccoli is almost always featured as a must-have for a balanced diet.
 If you’ve ever wondered, ‘What is broccoli?’, simply put, it is a cruciferous vegetable that is closely related to cabbage and is of the plant species known as Brassica oleracea.
-It is packed with nutrients, most of which are essentials, and very few other foods offer as much as nutrition as broccoli does.
+It is packed with nutrients, most of which are essentials, and very few other foods offer as much nutrition as broccoli does.

-Here is quick overview of the broccoli nutritional value chart for 91g of broccoli, which is one cup of the vegetable.
+Here is a quick overview of the broccoli nutritional value chart for 91g of broccoli, which is one cup of the vegetable.

 What’s particularly interesting to note is that there is 135% of the reference daily intake (RDI) for vitamin C in one cup of broccoli.
 Meaning that broccoli is an excellent source of vitamin C and by consuming it you can meet your daily requirement fairly easily.
 For more insight on this cruciferous vegetable, read on for a few science-backed health benefits of broccoli.

 When it comes to maintaining a healthy immune system, the most important nutrient the body needs is vitamin C. As mentioned in the list of broccoli nutrition facts, broccoli is an excellent source of vitamin C. In just half a cup, you get as much as 84% of the reference daily intake needed by the body.
 Of the many benefits, this helps keep common illnesses at bay and to add to that, it also reduces the duration of said illnesses should you get infected.
 In addition to this, vitamin C also detoxifies the body and can help reduce age-related macular degeneration.